subhannita1994/AgentBased/README.txt

   Supplier attributes:
 - historyOfArrest : LinkedList<Boolean>
 - efficiency : Integer
-- complianceCost : Integer
+- complianceCost : Double
+- complianceCostStep : Double - set to 0.5
 - defectTendency : Double
 - defectTendencyStep : Double - set to 0.1
   Supplier functions:
 - getLastArrest() : boolean - return true if caught last time, else return false
 - setEfficiency(int) : void - set or update the efficiency of this supplier
 - getEfficiency() : int - get the efficiency of this supplier
-- setComplianceCost(int) : void - set or update the compliance cost of this supplier
+- setComplianceCost(int) : void - set the initial compliance cost of this supplier
-- getComplianceCost() : int - get the current compliance cost of this supplier
+- getComplianceCost() : double - get the current compliance cost of this supplier
+- decreaseComplianceCost() : void - decrease the compliance cost by complianceCostStep
 - setDefectTendency(double) : void - set the initial defect tendency of this supplier
 - increaseDefect() : void - increase the defect tendency of this supplier by 0.1
 - decreaseDefect() : void - decrease the defect tendency of this supplier by 0.1